Linux’s Place in The Film Industry

 By the early 2000s, most major studios were dominated by Linux.
 While Windows and Mac environments are still used for television and small independent films, practically all blockbuster movies are now rendered on Linux farms.

-Linux has many advantages for render farms.
+Linux has many advantages for render farm.
 The obvious benefits are cost and customization.
 Since Linux is free to license, startup costs are greatly reduced compared to commercial systems.
 And, since Linux is open source, completely customized versions of the operating system are possible.

 There are other advantages.
 Linux machines can multitask well and are easy to network.
 But the single greatest advantage is stability.
 Unlike other operating systems, Linux doesn’t slow down over time.
 It is common for Linux machines to run for months, yes months, without needing a reboot.